Topazoo/Spotify_Music_Import/README.md

 <b>This application is a work in progress.</b>

-This application is Android compatible with an iOS build coming soon.

 ## TODO List:
 ### Spotify API Access
 - Perform a more robust title and artist verification on collected songs